Split/Second: Velocity: Gameplay

 The game also has a multiplayer mode, with both 8-player online and 2-player split-screen offline available.
-There are 15 tracks in the standard game, most of which are located in a lifesize set of a city (shown under construction in the tutorial).
-Two tracks could be acquired as downloadable content.
+There are 17 tracks in the standard game, most of which are located within or nearby a lifesize set of a city (shown under construction in the tutorial).
+Two tracks could be acquired as downloadable content, both of which take place in a quarry.

 Downloadable content

 A "time savers" DLC pack was released upon the game's launch, which unlocks all cars, tracks and modes without the player having to unlock them by playing through the game's "Season" mode.

 The "High Octane Supercar" pack was released on 31 August 2010 as paid DLC, featuring the Cobretti Severus, the Ryback Vulcan, and the Hanzo Katana.
 In addition, the Elite Vehicle Livery and Ryback Cyclone Special (a stronger, upgraded version of a standard car) packs were released for free.

 The next paid download was released as the "Survival at the Rock" pack and included a new Survival mode track (Minepit Park) and a new multiplayer-only mode (Survival Race; a racing variant of the Survival mode).
 It was released on 12 October.

 Another vehicle pack, entitled the "Deadline" pack, was released on 20 October.
 The Deadline pack includes three new cars (the Hanzo Kanobo, Cobretti Centaur, and Ryback Javelin) and a new livery for the Ryback Coyote vehicle.
 Also included is the Deadline mode, a variation of Detonator (a time trial with automatically triggered power plays) where pickups spread across the track can pause the timer.

-The final known pack is the "Quarry Onslaught" pack, released to Xbox Live Marketplace on 2 November 2010.
+The final known pack is the "Quarry Onslaught" pack, released to Xbox Live Marketplace on 2 November of the same year.
 Included with this pack are the "Quarry" race course and the "Onslaught" game type.
 During an Onslaught event, racers are challenged to pull ahead of the competition while the helicopter fires missiles onto the track.
 Points are awarded based on how close to the front racers are, and the game will end after twenty missile waves.

 All the downloadable content, with the exception of the two free addons, is available in Europe as part of the "Ultimate Edition", a complete bundle that also includes the digital version of the game.

 Steam version

-As part of Disney Interactive's new offering on Steam in late 2014, Split/Second was included alongside other titles such as Epic Mickey 2.
+As part of Disney Interactive's new offering on Steam in late 2014, Split/Second was included alongside other titles such as Epic Mickey 2 and Pure.
 This version of the game does not have support for online multiplayer matchmaking, but virtual private network services can be used to facilitate online connections through the game's LAN features.
 There are also game cards and badges from Split/Second that can be earned.